rhystmills/rhystmills.github.io/docs/_posts/2021-09-15-eyegaze-browser-browse-the-internet-with-your-eyes.markdown

 1. Create a repository within your organisation called `.github` (a special repository As I've previously written:

-<blockquote>Hack Days are a much-loved occasion at *The Guardian*.
-Over the course of two-ish days, developers work on a passion project of their choice, conforming more-or-less to a chosen theme, and then present it to the rest of the department.</blockquote>
+ > Hack Days are a much-loved occasion at *The Guardian*.
+Over the course of two-ish days, developers work on a passion project of their choice, conforming more-or-less to a chosen theme, and then present it to the rest of the department.

 We have a Hack Day every 6 months or so.
 With one coming up tomorrow, I realised I never got up to writing about my last contribution.